isomerpages/moe-kentridgesec/_direct-school-admission-2023/DSA Sports and Games (Basketball).md

 Basketball is a sport that can be played in indoors and outdoors.
 Basketball has player positions where all players complement each other to outperform their opponents.
 It is a fast-paced and exciting game where there are many individual techniques for displaying skills such as ball-handling, shooting, passing, dribbling, shot-blocking and rebounding.
 All players are required to possess speed, agility, excellent dribbling and shooting skills.

 The CCA-Basketball programme has proven to be an effective way to develop our ‘B’ and ‘C’ division players (boys and girls) to become determined, resilient and confident individuals.
-The provision of opportunities for our players to hone their leadership and game skills further complements the programme to develop 21st century competencies in our players.
+The provision of opportunities for our players to hone their leadership and game skills further complements the programme to develop 21st&nbsp;century competencies in our players.
 The Basketball programme also exposes students to different level of challenges and provides guidance from our dedicated, experienced and professional coaches.

 **Achievements**